sakshi4719/ai-powered-behavioral-analysis/README.md

 2. Install Required Python Packages:
 Install the necessary packages using `pip`.
 Run this in a Jupyter Notebook.
-`!pip install praw pandas nltk textblob transformers torch stanza folium scikit-learn`
+REQUIREMENTS.TXT

-3. Reddit API Credentials:
+4. Reddit API Credentials:
 - To use PRAW, you need Reddit API credentials.
 - Create a Reddit developer account.
 - Create a new app, and note down the `client_id`, `client_secret`, and `user_agent`.